Click here for a flowchart about filling out the PI-1206.

 - If you move to Wisconsin and are actively homeschooling, file the PI-1206 immediately regardless of date.

-- If you move AWAY from Wisconsin or enroll your children in school, go into your already filed PI-1206 and change the number of students you are homeschooling to “0” Keep a copy of the changes.
+- If you move AWAY from Wisconsin or enroll your children in school, go into your already filed PI-1206 and change the number of students you are homeschooling to accurately reflect the number that are homeschooling.
+If you move or if all your children enroll in school, change that number to “0.”
+Keep a copy of the changes.

 How To File the Form Electronically

 STEP 1: Go to: DPI website

 STEP 2: Follow the instructions on the DPI web site.

 Create a user ID and password that are easy to remember.

 Log back into your online account if you need to print additional copies of your PI-1206 or if you need to update your address or the number of children in your homeschool.